Juanvvc/markdown-slides/README.md

-A project to document how to use Marp, and themes examples
+# Tutorial: presentations with Marp

-Use to store themes and Makefiles
+A project to document how to use Marp, and a repository of themes I use in my presentations.

 Live example: <https://juanvvc.github.io/markdown-slides/marp-tutorial.html>